Lions Camp Tatiyee

 In 1950, Lion Jim Busey had the vision to build a camp for individuals with physical and mental challenges.
 He traveled around the state of Arizona enlisting the support of all the Arizona Lions to construct and maintain a camp for kids and adults with special needs.
 Through his efforts and the Lions of Arizona, Lions Camp Tatiyee was established in 1958.

 In 1960, the camp opened with a solitary cabin and 12 children.
-For over 50 years, the camp facilities have expanded significantly.
-Today, when the camp is operating at full capacity which is 76 campers per week, we can serve close to 600 campers per season.
-Camp facilities consist of 4 dormitories that can sleep up to 125 people in bunks, a dining hall with fully equipped kitchen, recreation hall with theatrical stage, indoor heated pool, art room, outdoor ramada, three staff cabins, nature trails, fishing pond, infirmary, baseball field, basketball court, and a sensory therapy room.
+Over our 60 years, camp facilities have expanded significantly.
+Today, when camp is operating at full capacity, we can serve close to 600 campers per season.
+Camp facilities consist of four dormitories that can sleep up to 125 people in bunks, a dining hall with fully equipped kitchen, recreation hall with theatrical stage, indoor heated pool, art room, outdoor ramada, three staff cabins, nature trails, fishing pond, infirmary, baseball field, basketball court, and a sensory therapy room.

 The steadfast support of the Lions of Arizona made this dream come true, not only through generous and consistent financial support, but also through hands-on contributions including building cabins, donating supplies, cleaning the grounds, and planning and hosting events.
 Camp Tatiyee is truly built on heart and soul.

 And, most remarkably, throughout these years of service, the Lions of Arizona have NEVER CHARGED A FEE to attend.
 The camp is a 501(c) 3 nonprofit operating on donations from Lions, individuals, businesses, corporate sponsors, and grants.
 Even in these difficult economic times, Lions Camp Tatiyee remains committed to providing an incredible camp experience free of charge to families.